 Here are some more or less typical situations where you might wonder if you should contact the vendor or just carry on.
 Uncertainty: You are performing measurements that look nice and smooth, but deep down, you are still wondering whether the results are correct?
 Is there some bias in the device?
 Am I measuring the right way?
 By contacting Voyantic Technical Support, we can verify if the device is OK by comparing the reference tag measurement results with the same measurement setup.
 We can also measure your sample tags and give a second opinion of the results and maybe give pointers on what else you can measure from your tags.

 Differences between sites: You may have a colleague in the next room or on the other side of the globe doing the same measurements that you are.
 The equipment may be the same, the setup may be identical, but still, your results don’t match completely.
 For example, you get a theoretical read range value of 11 meters, and your colleague measures 10 meters.
 One meter sounds like a lot, but is it after all?
 By looking at the measurement data, we can verify whether the difference is something to worry about, or if it fits into production variation and typical measurement accuracy.
 Other factors, such as temperature, may cause a difference.
-The effect of temperature is described in more detail in an Application Note, which can be downloaded from the Voyantic website.
+The effect of temperature is described in more detail in an Application Note, which can be downloaded here.
 While visiting the site, you may find other Application Notes worth reading too.

 Missing features: Different Tagformance measurement options are enabled with the license file.
 We can create license files where any measurement option can be enabled for a given time.
 So, if you think that one or more options could be useful for your work, we can enable the option for a trial period.
 To name a few;